dgleich/GenericArpack.jl/README.md

 Along the way, it seemed like in many cases it was possible to get _bitwise equivalent floating point_ results for Float64 types.
-So we seek to do that.
+So we seek to do that or understand why it is not possible.